When Worry about Money Threatens Our Ministry & Health

 I have regularly seen how God miraculously provides for His children.

-Her Example Challenged Me
+An Example that Challenged Me

 Maybe you have your own story like that.
 I have some I could add here.
-Its important that we remember how God has provided for us in the past when we are struggling with our present.
-He is the same yesterday, today and forever!
+It’s important that we remember how God has provided for us in the past when we are struggling with our present.
+He is the same yesterday, today, and forever!

 Trust, Pray, Listen, Obey